 The Calibrate PWM Limits Test is a very useful diagnostic tool in servicing the John Deere system.
 It is a good way to prime the pump initially.
-For troubleshooting, it can be helpful to go the Readings > Delivery System to see information on the flowmeter operation and the PWM Duty Cycle.
+It can be helpful to go the Readings > Delivery System to see information on the flowmeter operation and the PWM Duty Cycle.